Bjorn-Strom/FSS/public/documentation/BasicUsage.md

 The basic idea behind Fss which is also true for all its framework libraries is a simple one.
 Create a list of CssRules and send them into a function.
 This function returns classnames and CSS.

-The main difference between [Fss.Core](https://www.nuget.org/packages/Fss-lib.Core/) and the framework libraries is that the core library consists of the "low-level" functions that make this work, and the framework libraries are there to make using the system easier for a specific framework.
+The main difference between [Fss.Core](https://www.nuget.org/packages/Fss-lib.Core/) and the framework libraries is that the core library consists of the "low-level" functions that make this work, and the framework libraries are there to make using the system easier for a specific framework, like injecting the CSS into the DOM.
 But the concept is still the same: lists of CssRules.

 ## Styling